We use cookies to help improve your experience on our website.

 2021

 Ms. NAKAGAWA Miyuki worked for many years as a prosecutor in the Tokyo District Public Prosecutors Office and the Tokyo High Public Prosecutors Office and she has abundant practical experience in legal circles.
-We believe that her expertise as legal profession, abundant experience, and wide-ranging knowledge can be reflected in our corporate management from an external perspective from an objective standing-point.
+We believe that her expertise as legal profession, abundant experience, and wide-ranging knowledge will be reflected in our corporate management from an outside perspective and from an objective standpoint.
 12/12

 TAKEOKA Yuko